lsolomyak/Cleaning_Data_Final/README.md

 a) fullset - The full labeled and described dataset is called

 b) data_summary- the summary of the full data set.
 This set takes the average of each features and is broken down by subject ID  and by activity

+Note: Data taken from: Human Activity Recognition Using Smartphones Dataset